w3f/polkadot-wiki/docs/learn/learn-offenses.md

 ### Slashing

 **Slashing** will happen if a validator misbehaves in the network.
-They and their nominators will get slashed by losing a percentage of their staked tokens, from as little as 0.01% up to 100%.
+They and their nominators will be slashed by losing a percentage of their staked tokens, from as little as 0.01% up to 100%.

-Any slashed token will be added to the [Treasury](./learn-polkadot-opengov-treasury.md).
+Any slashed token will go to the [Treasury](./learn-polkadot-opengov-treasury.md).
 The rationale for this (rather than burning or distributing them as rewards) is that slashes may be reverted by simply paying out from the Treasury.
 This would be useful in situations such as faulty slashes.
-In the case of legitimate slashing, tokens are moved away from malicious validators to those building the ecosystem through the normal Treasury process.
+In the case of legitimate slashing, tokens are reallocated from malicious validators to contributors who support and strengthen the ecosystem, in accordance with the Treasury process.

 Slashing only occurs for active validations for a given nominator, and slashes are not mitigated by having other inactive or waiting nominations.
 They are also not mitigated by the validator operator